James Robert Gowan

 Born in Cahore, County Wexford, Ireland, the son of Henry Hatton Gowan and Elizabeth Burkitt, he was educated privately in Dublin.
 In 1832, he emigrated to Canada and settled outside of Toronto.
-In 1833, he became a student in the law office of James Edward Small and later practiced law there.
+In 1833, he became a student in the law office of James Edward Small and later practised law there.
 He married Anne Ardagh in 1854.
 They had no children.
 In 1843, he was appointed judge of the newly created Simcoe District, the largest jurisdiction in Upper Canada.
 He was the youngest judge ever commissioned in the British empire at the time.
+In 1873, he was a member of the royal commission which inquired into the Pacific Scandal.
 He retired in 1883.
 In 1885, he was appointed a Senator on the advice of John Alexander Macdonald representing the senatorial division of Barrie, Ontario.

-A Liberal-Conservative, he served for 22 until his resigning in 1907.
-He was created a C.M.G. in 1893 and knighted in 1905.
+Gowan was one of the Conservative Party's chief advisors on legal matters during his time in the Senate.
+He was particularly opposed to the appointment of Samuel Henry Strong as the third Chief Justice of the Supreme Court of Canada, writing Justice Minister John Sparrow David Thompson to delay the appointment due to Strong's perceived poor work ethic and interpersonal skills.